Skip to content

 Summary

-Are you working in the building industry and want your carpentry trade qualification?
-This flexible course will allow you to become a qualified carpenter while working in the construction industry under the supervision of your employer, who is willing to support you as an apprentice.
+Are you working in the building industry and want to start your carpentry apprenticeship?
+This flexible course will allow you to attend block courses to complete your theory towards becoming a qualified carpenter while working in the construction industry under the supervision of your employer, who is willing to support you as an apprentice.

 Learning takes place on-site at your workplace through practical work and tasks.
-Our licensed, qualified carpentry tutors do site visits to check your work and assessments, then sign off your modules.
+Our licensed, qualified carpentry tutors provide more site visits to check your record of work assessments, set goals with you, and then sign off your practical modules.

-You will need to attend three week-long block courses each year.
+You can attend seven week-long block courses during the first two and a half years.
 The block courses can vary in length and may involve day classes and night school.
 As a student, you will also have access to Moodle, our student learning platform, to upload your work evidence and access resources.

 • Earn as you learn